 If you’re in a no-fault state, you and your spouse can file a joint petition to divorce.

 If you’re in a fault state, the spouses can’t file a joint petition to divorce.
 Instead, one of the spouses needs to file a complaint to start the divorce process.
-Depending on the state you’re in, you will need to prepare various forms to file your complaint.
+Depending on your state, you will need to prepare various forms to file your complaint.

 The spouse filing the complaint is the plaintiff, while the other is the defendant.
-If you’re the plaintiff, make two copies of the complaint before you head to the clerk’s office.
+If you’re the plaintiff, make two copies of the complaint before heading to the clerk’s office.
 The office will keep one set, stamp the second, and give the third copy back to you for safekeeping.

 The filing fees will depend on your state.
 Check your county’s court website to confirm the amount.
 If you have documentation proving that you’re low-income, you may be able to file for free.